Current forecasted actions for

 Dear parents and carers

-I provide the most up to date information regarding National Education Union (NEU) industrial action on Tuesday 2nd May 2023 Parents should be assured that any actions taken in regard to opening or closing to groups of children have been taken with due regard to legislation and no decisions have been taken lightly.
+I provide the most up to date information regarding National Education Union (NEU) industrial action.
+Parents should be assured that any actions taken in regard to opening or closing to groups of children have been taken with due regard to legislation and no decisions have been taken lightly.
 As forecasted, strike action will affect some classes, but the Senior Leadership Team have taken all possible legal and reasonable adjustments to reduce direct impact, especially for vulnerable/emergency critical worker families.
 A thorough risk assessment has been completed in order to ensure safe practice and to ascertain the level of closures required.

 Industrial Actions – Administration